 The entire sky is divided up into degrees, The whole sky is in fact 360 degrees.
 If you look from one horizon the opposite horizon, well that’s 180 degrees.
 The highest point in the sky is called the meridian, now look from the meridian down to the horizon, and…yes you’ve guessed it, 90 degrees.
 So objects such as the Moon, stars, and planets’ diameters and Read more →

 Own a good pair of binoculars?
 With this page you’ll be able to see some of the best sights in the sky, no telescope required…

 Get yourself outside under the stars if it’s clear, pull up a deck chair, and scan the star clusters, nebulae, and even see other galaxies with your binoculars.
 Their lower power makes them just perfect for objects such as the larger open clusters, giving you great views and of course as you get to use both eyes, providing almost a 3D view.
 Just taking in the whole night sky scene and aimlessly wandering along the band of the Milky Way is also Read more →

 Red supergiant Betelgeuse sits at Orion’s left shoulder in the northern winter sky.
 Everyone has probably looked at it, in this striking constellation.
 But you will never see it again as just a boring point of light.
 It is a turbulent, volatile monster of a star on a one way trip to destruction in a supernova.

 Maybe just a few million years old, Betelgeuse has evolved at a rapid rate due to its large mass, it is a live fast die young star.
 In fact it is so large that if it was Read more →

-This page keeps track of the planets daily, telling you where they are in the sky if visible, with rising/setting times, and highest points.
-Also information about how long you’ll be able to see them in the night sky, with detailed descriptions of each.
-Apart from Neptune, it is possible to see all with your unaided eyes.
+Look no further, with this page you can keep track of the planets daily.
+I tell you where they are in the sky if visible, with rising/setting times, and interesting details on each.
+Also information about how long you’ll be able to see them in the sky.
+Apart from Neptune, it is possible to see all with your unaided eyes…

 Read more →